MOM & Dad

 SUn & Moon

-In North Carolina a perfect home was found that would facilitate a healthy home life for the girls and have a garage studio for Sun & Moon Studio.
+In North Carolina, a perfect home was found that would facilitate a healthy home life for the girls and have a garage studio for Sun & Moon Studio.
 While preparing instruction curriculum for my classes, I studied the art masters to bring the knowledge to my students.
 During this time some of my favorite artists: Adams, Klee, Matisse, Rothko, O’Keeffe, van Gogh became constant companions as I built my teaching curriculum around them.
 They, along with contemporary and emerging artists, influence my artwork today.

 Radical change and uncertainty can spawn new growth given the right environment.
 Children leave the nest, husbands find new loves, parents die, and dear friends move on.
-In these times of unsettled change we have the best opportunity to reinvent ourselves.
+In these times of unsettling change, we have the best opportunity to reinvent ourselves.
 We can be seventeen again.
 Bold and fearless with an attitude of “I don’t have much to lose.”
 The years between 2002 and 2015 were my unsettled years and yet they also gave me time for becoming.
 Tough times tend to make you more of a warrior.
 Tough times can help you look more deeply, see the detail, and gain new perspectives.
 In this time you tend your garden, replant, weed out, water, see what grows, and then repeat.
 Tough times require you to ask the hard questions and quietly, anxiously listen for a reply.

 In these years I found inspiration in the natural world: The symmetry of a flower; The asymmetry a tree branch; The patina of a worn wooden table; The rust on a weathered sign; The markings on such things as a Zebra or a Scotch Bonnet.
 I found inspiration in history and in the experiences of other people.
 I found inspiration and deep connection with the ancient philosophy of Ma’at, Wabi-Sabi, and Kintsugi.